Wednesday, October 29, 2008

 To see the different versions of pizza cropping up all over the foodblogosphere, check out the Daring Bakers Blogroll.
 Thanks to Rosa from Rosa's Yummy Yums who hosted this month’s Daring Bakers event.

 Also, we were asked to try tossing our own pizza dough.
 I tried, but caused a major hole in my dough.
-Here are two fun videos that show a couple of pros tossing pizza dough.
+Here is a fun video showing a pro tossing pizza dough.

 Recipe—Basic Pizza Dough